 The Company is exposed to foreign currency exchange rate risk because a significant portion of its costs are denominated in currencies other than those in which it earns revenues.
-In 2004, approximately 70% of the Company's selling and general and administrative expenses and approximately 94% of the Company's R&D expenses were denominated in euro.
-During the same period, only 49% of the Company's sales were denominated in euro, the remainder being denominated primarily in U.S. dollars and Japanese yen.
+In 2005, approximately 76% of the Company's selling and general and administrative expenses and approximately 93% of the Company's R&D expenses were denominated in euro.
+During the same period, only 58% of the Company's sales were denominated in euro, the remainder being denominated primarily in U.S. dollars and Japanese yen.

-A uniform 10% strengthening in the value of the euro as of December 31, 2004 relative to the U.S. dollar and the Japanese yen would have resulted in an increase in income before taxes and minority interests of approximately ξ 43,000 for the year ended December 31, 2004, compared to an increase of approximately ξ 38,000 for the year ended December 31, 2003.
+A uniform 10% strengthening in the value of the euro as of December 31, 2005 relative to the U.S. dollar and the Japanese yen would have resulted in an increase in income before taxes and minority interests of approximately €28,000 for the year ended December 31, 2005, compared to an increase of approximately €43,000 for the year ended December 31, 2004.
 This calculation assumes that the U.S. dollar and Japanese yen exchange rates would have changed in the same direction relative to the euro.
 In addition to the direct effects of changes in exchange rates quantified above, changes in exchange rates also affect the volume of sales.
-The foreign exchange sale contracts in place as of December 31, 2004 will be effective as from January 2005.
+The foreign exchange sale contracts in place as of December 31, 2005 will be effective as from January 2006.
 The Company regularly assesses the exposure of its receivables to fluctuations in the exchange rates of the principal foreign currencies in which its sales are denominated (in particular, the U.S. dollar and the Japanese yen) and, from time to time, hedges such exposure by entering into forward sale contracts for the amounts denominated in such currencies that it expects to receive from its local subsidiaries.
-As of March 31, 2005, the Company had five new foreign exchange sale contracts, three for the Japanese yen and two for U.S. dollars.
+As of December 31, 2005, the Company had three options to hedge against Japanese yen for a total nominal amount of JPY45 million (i.e. 331 thousand), an amount of JPY15 million each, expiring on March, June and September 2006 respectively and two options to hedge against US\$ for a total nominal amount of US\$200 thousand (i.e. 160 thousand), an amount of US\$100 thousand each, expiring on February and April 2006.
+As of March 31, 2006, the Company had three new foreign exchange sale contracts, one for the Japanese yen and two for U.S. dollars.